Competed in track at the national level while pregnant.

 The second time that she competed was June 2017.
 This time, she was 5-months pregnant.
 She ran the 800m in 2 minutes and 21 seconds at a punishing 13 mph pace, almost 11 seconds faster than her previous run.
 After her run she posed with the child she raced with in 2014, who was wearing a “Strong Like Mom” t-shirt.

 Alysia didn’t set any world records for endurance.
 She didn’t battle a debilitating condition, trek thousands of miles across continents or push her body to the point of near-death.
 She actually came in dead last in both of the competitions that she competed in while pregnant.
 So why did we feature her?
 We featured her because she had the courage to try it.
 99.99% of people would’ve used their pregnancy as an example to stop competing — Alysia didn’t.
-That’s the kind of mindset we like.
-The kind of mindset that separates those who achieve from those who don’t.
+That kind of mindset separates those who achieve from those who don’t.

 Everyone has something that they can turn into an excuse to not do something: their age, their height, their weight, their gender, their cat’s birthday, their knee surgery from 23 years ago.
 If you don’t want to do something, you can always find an excuse to validate not doing it.
 Finding that excuse makes you feel better about why you didn’t do it and alleviates the guilt you feel for not trying.
 Those excuses may convince others and help you avoid losing their respect.
 But excuses will never convince yourself and that is the person whose respect is most important.

 Instead of coming up with reasons why you can’t do something, come up with reasons why you can.
 Even if you don’t win like Alysia, you still had the resolve to do what few others would even try to.
-That alone is a win.
-In closing, this post can be summed up in five words — don’t create excuses, create results.
+That alone is a victory.